-The balancing market, which is called the On-the-day Commodity Market (OCM), is operated by the ICE Endex exchange as appointed by National Grid.
-The OCM is the only market we can use for gas trading, and so this is the platform we use in our role as residual balancer.
+The balancing market, is known as the On-the-day Commodity Market (OCM), is operated by the ICE Endex exchange as appointed by National Gas Transmission.
+The OCM is the only market we can use for gas trading, in our role as residual balancer1.

 Here, day-ahead and within-day trades occur anonymously, with market participants able to post bids or offers for volumes of gas.
-The aggregate price traded for a specific delivery day is used to formulate a system average price (SAP).
+The weighted average price traded for a specific delivery day is used to formulate a system average price (SAP).